Bishops in the Catholic Church

 In the Catholic Church, a bishop is an ordained minister who holds the fullness of the sacrament of holy orders and is responsible for teaching doctrine, governing Catholics in his jurisdiction, sanctifying the world and representing the church.
 Catholics trace the origins of the office of bishop to the apostles, who it is believed were endowed with a special charism and office by the Holy Spirit at Pentecost.
 Catholics believe this special charism and office has been transmitted through an unbroken succession of bishops by the laying on of hands in the sacrament of holy orders.

-Diocesan bishops—known as eparchial bishops in the Eastern Catholic Churches—are assigned to govern local regions within the Catholic Church known as dioceses in the Latin Church and eparchies in the Eastern Churches.
-Bishops are collectively known as the College of Bishops and can hold such additional titles as archbishop, cardinal, patriarch, or pope.
-As of 2020, there were approximately 5,600 living bishops total in the Latin and Eastern churches of the Catholic Church.
+Bishops are members of a singular church-wide episcopal body by virtue of both their sacramental consecration and their remaining in hierarchical communion with the Pope and other bishops.

+The Second Vatican Council's Decree concerning the Pastoral Office of Bishops in the Church, promulgated on 28 October 1965, was devoted to outlining the Church's teaching on Bishops and their pastoral role.

+Canon law

 Bishops are always men.
-In addition, canon 180 of the Code of Canons of the Eastern Churches requires that a candidate for the Eastern episcopacy should (canon 378 § 1 of the 1983 Code of Canon Law states almost the same requirements):
+In addition, canon 180 of the Code of Canons of the Eastern Churches (Note: Canon 378 § 1 of the 1983 Code of Canon Law states almost the same requirements) states that a candidate for the Eastern episcopacy should: